vitest-dev/vitest/docs/config/index.md

 - **Type**: `boolean | { include?, exclude? }`

 Configure if CSS should be processed.
 When excluded, CSS files will be replaced with empty strings to bypass the subsequent processing.

-By default, processes only CSS Modules, because it affects runtime.
-JSDOM and Happy DOM don't fully support injecting CSS, so disabling this setting might help with performance.
+CSS Modules will return a proxy to not affect runtime.

 #### css.include

 - **Type**: `RegExp | RegExp[]`
-- **Default**: `[/\.module\./]`
+- **Default**: `[]`

 RegExp pattern for files that should return actual CSS and will be processed by Vite pipeline.